nonblocking/mashroom/packages/plugin-packages/mashroom-http-proxy/README.md

     }
 }
 ```
- * _forwardMethods_: The methods that should be forwarded
+ * _forwardMethods_: The HTTP methods that should be forwarded
- * _forwardHeaders_: The http headers that should be forwarded.
+ * _forwardHeaders_: The HTTP headers that should be forwarded.
 May contain a _*_ as wildcard.
  * _rejectUnauthorized_: Reject self-signed certificates (Default: true)
  * _poolMaxSockets_: Max pool size for connections (Default: 10)
  * _socketTimeoutMs_: Socket timeout, 0 means no timeout (Default: 30000 - 30sec)